RTEMS/rtems-docs/c_user/signal_manager.rst

 The signal manager allows a task to optionally define an asynchronous signal routine (ASR).
-An ASR is to a task what an ISR is to an application’s set of tasks.
+An ASR is to a task what an ISR is to an application's set of tasks.
 When the processor is interrupted, the execution of an application is also interrupted and an ISR is given control.
-Similarly, when a signal is sent to a task, that task’s execution path will be "interrupted" by the ASR.
-Sending a signal to a task has no effect on the receiving task’s current execution state... index:: rtems_signal_set
+Similarly, when a signal is sent to a task, that task's execution path will be "interrupted" by the ASR.
+Sending a signal to a task has no effect on the receiving task's current execution state... index:: rtems_signal_set

 A signal flag is used by a task (or ISR) to inform another task of the occurrence of a significant situation.